Shatabdi Nagar RRTS station

-Shatabdi Nagar RRTS station is an under construction RRTS station in Meerut district, Uttar Pradesh, India which will serve as an elevated station for higher-speed trains on the Delhi–Meerut Regional Rapid Transit System that can reach speeds of up to 180 km/h.
+Shatabdi Nagar RRTS station is an elevated Delhi–Meerut Regional Rapid Transit System and Meerut Metro station in Meerut district, Uttar Pradesh, India which serves as an elevated station for higher-speed trains on the Delhi–Meerut Regional Rapid Transit System that can reach speeds of up to 180 km/h.
 The station will be powered by solar energy, with 1,100 solar panels on the station's roof.

-Shatabdi Nagar RRTS station was likely to be commissioned around June 2025 along with the 81 km long Sahibabad – Modipuram section of Delhi–Meerut RRTS.There is no further information in public domain about the opening of this station.
+Shatabdi Nagar RRTS station is inaugurated on 22 February 2026.

 Station layout

-The Shatabdi Nagar RRTS station will have 2 elevated station platforms, with the under constructed station building located underneath the platform level.
+The Shatabdi Nagar RRTS station have 2 elevated station platforms, with the station building located underneath the platform level.
 The RRTS station will have 2 island platforms, which will serve 2 rail tracks for Meerut Metro services and 2 rail tracks for RapidX services.

-It will have three levels – platform, concourse and street level.
-Shatabdi Nagar RRTS station will be 215 meters long and 26 meters wide.
+It has three levels – platform, concourse and street level.
+Shatabdi Nagar RRTS station is 215 meters long and 26 meters wide.
 The rail tracks will be constructed at a height of 24 meters above the ground level.